lanl/Phase-Field-Dislocation-Dynamics-PFDD/README.md

 1. A. Hunter, B. Leu, and I. J. Beyerlein, “A review of slip transfer: applications of mesoscale techniques”, Journal of Materials Science, 53 (2018) 5584-5603.
 2. I. J. Beyerlein and A. Hunter, “Understanding dislocation mechanics at the meso-scale using phase field dislocation dynamics”, Philosophical Transactions A, 374 (2016).

+PFDD relies on a Fast Fourier Transform (FFT).
+Any FFT solver can be employed, but as posted in the repo the parallel version is set-up to use FFTW 2.1.5, and the serial version is set-up to use the Numerical Recipes fourn subroutine.
+Note in order to run the codes, you need to obtain your own copies of either FFTW 2.1.5 or the Numerical Recipes fourn subroutine.

 PFDD is distributed as open source software available under the BSD-3 license.